top of page

 The verb 'demarcate' has its etymological origins in Latin.
 It can be traced back to the Latin word 'de-' which means 'completely' or 'thoroughly,' and 'marcare,' meaning 'to mark' or 'to set a boundary.'
 When combined, 'demarcate' encapsulates the idea of establishing clear and distinct boundaries or limits, often through the use of physical markers, rules, or guidelines.
 This etymology underscores the notion of thorough marking or defining, reflecting the historical connection between the word's meaning and its Latin roots, where boundaries were often delineated by marking or setting distinct markers.

-Quiz: Find the meaning of the verb demarcate:
+Find the correct meaning of the verb demarcate:

 Try Again!